-Students must abide by social media restrictions as outlined in the College of Health Professions

-Graduate Student Handbook.
+Students must abide by social media restrictions as outlined in the College of Health Professions Graduate Student Handbook.

 XI.
-REQUIRED DOCUMENTS
+REQUIRED DOCUMENTS - LEVEL II FIELDWORK

-The following are required prior to start of Level-I and updated for Level-II Fieldwork.
+The following documents are required prior to start of Level-I and updated for Level-II Fieldwork.